 6. CreamDream (Covent Garden)

-Located in Spitalfields market, head to this fully gluten free food stall for a delicious arepa lunch.
+Located in Spitalfields market, head to this fully food stall for gluten free vegan baked goods on Saturdays and Sundays.

 My Top Coeliac Friendly London Restaurants & Cafes